Step 10. Specify Guest Processing Settings

 - Select Use the selected guest interaction proxy servers only to explicitly define which servers will perform the guest interaction proxy role.
 The list of servers contains Microsoft Windows servers added to the backup infrastructure.

-To check if Veeam Backup & Replication can communicate with VMs added to the job and deploy the runtime process on their guest OSes, click Test Now.
+To check if Veeam Backup & Replication can communicate with VMs added to the job and deploy the non-persistent runtime components or use (if necessary, deploy) persistent agent components on their guest OSes, click Test Now.
 Veeam Backup & Replication will use the specified credentials to connect to all VMs in the list.